 The result of this was that some schools became oversubscribed, and these were allowed to select pupils according to certain criteria.
 The government stipulated some criteria (children with siblings already at the school got preference for example, and those closest to the school also got preference) but eventually the government allowed some schools to become ‘specialist schools’ where they were allowed to select 10% of their intake due to aptitude in a particular subject – maths, music or sport for example.
 Also, faith schools were allowed to select on the basis of faith.

-Having said all of the above, just because powerful governments have expanded marketization, this doesn’t necessarily mean it works for everyone, and there are plenty of criticisms of the negative consequences of the 1988 Education Act – as below…
+Also, just because powerful governments have expanded marketisation on a global scale, this doesn’t necessarily mean it works for everyone, and there are plenty of criticisms of the negative consequences of the 1988 Education Act – as below…

 Criticisms of the 1988 Education Act

-- schools increasingly ‘teach to the test’ – In order to look good in league tables which may stifle children’s creativity and broader learning and expand again
+schools increasingly ‘teach to the test’ – In order to look good in league tables which may stifle children’s ability to think critically and laterally.

 Stephen Ball talks of the school/ parent alliance: Middle class parents want middle class schools and schools want middle class pupils.
 In general the schools with more middle class students have better results.
 Schools see middle class students as easy to teach and likely to perform well.
 They will maintain the schools position in the league tables and its status in the education market.

 Inequality of Education Opportunity increases – the best schools get better and the worst get worse.

 The best schools become oversubscribed – often with four or more pupils competing for each place.
 This means that these schools can ‘cream skim’ the best pupils – which means they get better results and so are in even more demand the next year.
 Schools are under pressure to cream skim because this increases their chance of rising up in the league tables.